Xunnamius/msft-todo-backup/README.md

 All existing lists and tasks will be deleted before the restoration process is performed.
-When using this mode, **all existing lists and tasks in the entire account will be irrecoverably destroyed**.
+When using this mode, **all existing lists and tasks in the entire account will be irreversibly destroyed**.
 Afterwards, the restoration process will proceed as usual.
 While useful for performing a sort of "system restore" to return your lists back to a previous state in time, since this mode involves deletion of data, it is extremely dangerous and should be invoked only with the